Mamba '23 Release Notes

 Admins can test how ML-powered features work in SearchUnify.
 The feature currently works for rich snippets and content annotation and its range will expand in future releases.

 To find how it works, enter the URL of a webpage or its HTML code in Rich Snippets.
 The system will extract the snippets.
 Observing the process, you can learn how the snippets are generated.
-As to content annotation, insert a text and ML Workbench can find the specified entity values in the given text.
+As to content annotation, insert a text and ML Workbench returns entities along with values from the text.